-With the rise of botnets, a well-structured DDoS protection service is mandatory.
+With the growth of botnets, it’s compulsory to have a well-structured DDoS protection service today.

-A distributed denial-of-service (DDoS) attack uses multiple compromised systems or other network resources to overwhelm an online service, making it unavailable.
+A distributed denial-of-service (DDoS) attack uses several compromised systems or other network resources to overwhelm an online service, making it unavailable.

 Look at some important stats on the rise of these attacks: